-Central Hawke's Bay towns prepare to run out of water, critical water restrictions in place
+Central Hawke's Bay towns won't run dry today, but water conservation urged

 "Our welfare team has contacted vulnerable members of our community and those with high water needs, including healthcare centres."

-Waipukurau and Waipawa Volunteer Fire Brigades are driving through Waipawa broadcasting an announcement that the town is without water and urging residents to check the council website for further information.
+Waipukurau and Waipawa Volunteer Fire Brigades on Friday drove through Waipawa broadcasting an announcement that the town is without water and urging residents to check the council website for further information.

-The town's businesses are being forced to close because of the issue.
+The town's businesses were also forced to close because of the issue.

 Gloria "Mumma G" from Mumma G's Cafe Waipawa said they would be making coffee with the last of their water and then closing for the day.